I'm Yuko: the heart, soul, and brain behind Honeyberry Studios. I'm so glad you're here!

 Honeyberry Studios is a one woman shop.

 I create all the art and designs myself.
-I package all my products and do my own marketing.
-I sell them in my online shop and wholesale to retailers around the country.
+I package and ship most of my products and do my own marketing.
+I sell them in my online shop, at craft fairs, and wholesale to retailers around the country.

 It's a lot.
 AND I love it.

-In 2021, we moved to a 240-acre farm in Arlington, WA (about an hour north of Seattle) as part of the new co-housing community, Rooted NW.
+In 2021, we moved to a 240-acre farm in Arlington, WA (about an hour north of Seattle) as part of the new forming co-housing community, Rooted Northwest.

 Thank you for being here, and I look forward to creating beautiful, uplifting art for you 😊